BZoennchen/supercollider-book/chapters/supercollider/basics/4-functions.md

 (sec-functions)=
 # Functions

-In ``sclang``, functions are first-class objects, meaning a function can be an argument of another function.
+In ``sclang``, functions are first-class objects.
+Therefore, a function can be an argument of another function.
 The language drives the programmer to use this fact in various ways.
+For example, control structures in ``sclang`` are functions.

 ## Definition